Ritnoel/world-happiness-task/README.md

-INSIGHTS FROM THW WORLD HAPPINESS REPORT 2015
+INSIGHTS FROM THE WORLD HAPPINESS REPORT 2015

 The happiest country in the world is Switzerland